 I believe we give glory to God and build the kingdom of God on earth as we open our hearts to one another, striving to build one another up, acknowledging and cultivating the beauty in one another.
 As we create respectful, nurturing relationships with one another we become the people God wants us to be, people of love and compassion, people of mercy, people of justice.

 When you invest in your relationship with Jesus, you give God permission to build His kingdom within you, helping you to fulfill your true potential.
 God’s designs to transform the world will be realized as we give God permission to reign in our hearts as the center of our existence.
 I am blessed to know that I am in God’s presence each and every moment of my life.

 I have surrendered my life to Jesus.
 I have exited the business world to evangelize and give glory to God and I live in a remote place surrounded by woods and bears and coyotes and in the silence of this sanctuary I have become a woman that contemplates and treasures God’s Word.
 I believe that we will never know the great love of God until we let the Crucified Jesus into our hearts.
-I created the website passionofchrist.ca to share my spiritual journey.
+My online evangelization is about reflecting God’s Word as we reflect on life and our spiritual journey.
 It’s a journey of love and revelation.
 It’s a journey of letting go and discovering the divine and eternal love of God.